Constellation-Labs/documentation-hub/validate/quick-start/online-quickstart.md

 # First Time Connection Quick Start Guide

-This guide is specifically for connecting a Validator Node to a Constellation Network Hypergraph or metagraph cluster for the first time.
+This guide is specifically for connecting a validator node to a Constellation Network Hypergraph or metagraph cluster for the first time.

 ## ◽ Prerequisites

 Please review the [checklist and profile descriptions](/validate/quick-start/prerequisites) for a better understanding of how this document works.

 We will use `dag-l0` as our profile name throughout the guide.
-When necessary, this should be changed to match your Node's [profile](/validate/quick-start/prerequisites#-profile-table).
+When necessary, this should be changed to match your node's [profile](/validate/quick-start/prerequisites#-profile-table).

 ## ◽ SSH into Your VPS
 Review your [notes](/validate/resources/nodectl-notes) for the connection string.